PhilKershaw/philkershaw.github.com/index.md

 ### AstraZeneca UK Ltd – Contract (October 2019 – March 2023)

-Spending 3.5 years with AstraZeneca I provided my services as a certified AWS Solution Architect and Python Engineer to build a number of Platforms for their initial Extract, Transform, Load (ETL) phase right up to onboarding and delivering value to other parts of the business.
+Spending 3.5 years with AstraZeneca I provided my services as a certified AWS Solution Architect and Python Engineer to build a number of Platforms from their initial Extract, Transform, Load (ETL) phase right up to onboarding and delivering value to other parts of the business.
 During that time I engaged with Cloud and Security teams within AstraZeneca to establish new ways of working in the cloud.
 Additionally, I had the privalidge of coaching a number of other engineers in Agile Practice, Python and; Cloud Architecture and Engineering.

 > ### UNIFIED MEMORY PROJECT (January 2022 - March 2023)
 >